 Sāṃkhya is another of these viewpoints.
 Sāṃkhya means ‘to count,’ and this is a system of thought which explains the universe by breaking it down into its component parts.
 The ideas of sāṃkhya influenced the early yogis.

 A fundamental difference between Vedanta and Sāṃkhya concerns the origin of the universe.
 Sāṃkhya does not discuss the origin of the universe as it is not considered to be relevant.
 Sāṃkhya is often presented as an atheistic philosophy and Vedanta a theistic one, although this is a little simplistic.

 When we begin our journey into the philosophies that underpin yoga it can at first seem confusing, there are a lot of new words and concepts to grasp.

-Sanskrit is the language of yoga and as a language, it is very juicy, words have nebulous translations so there are many different opinions about meaning.
-However what is important about Sanskrit is that it is a vibrational language and one that can take us out of our thinking mind and into our body through feeling.
-Sometimes rather than searching for a specific meaning of a word it is more useful to simply feel the sound of the word.
+Sanskrit is the language of yoga, and as a language, it is very juicy, words have nebulous translations, so there are many different opinions about meaning.
+However, what is important about Sanskrit is that it is a vibrational language and one that can take us out of our thinking mind and into our body through feeling.
+Sometimes rather than searching for a specific meaning of a word it is more useful to feel the sound of the word simply.
 This is why these philosophies are oral in their tradition.
 Meaning came from within not from without.

 So what is Yoga?